ioana0901/Hotel-Booking-Demand/README-EN.md

 The resulting tree this time is a little deeper.
 Similar to the previous one, deposit_type and lead_time are placed on the first two levels, but this time the time period for lead_time is 8.5 days and not 11.5.<br>
 The market_segment attribute ranks third and then previous_cancellations. <br>
 Thus, if the reservation is not of the No Deposit / Refundable type then it will be canceled.<br>
-However, if it is of that type and if the waiting time does not exceed 9 days, then it will not be canceled.<br>
+However, if it is of that type and the waiting time does not exceed 9 days, it will not be canceled.<br>
 If 9 days are exceeded and the marketing segment is not a defined one, then again, it will not be canceled.<br>
 Instead, if the marketing segment is a defined one and the person making the booking has canceled bookings in the past, then they will cancel the reservation now, and if they have not canceled anything in the past, then they will probably not cancel it now either.<br>
 ![image](https://user-images.githubusercontent.com/63421754/124273370-9d698a80-db48-11eb-9f29-803519a6cbd6.png)<br>